craydent/Deploy/README.md

 * pullrestart - Performs a pull and restart
 * pullsync - Performs a pull and sync
 * restart - Performs a stop and start
-* rm - Removes a project from Craydent Deploy and all files (Backup is performed before removing and ff there are Craydent Proxy routes, they will be removed as well).
+* rm - Removes a project from Craydent Deploy and all files (Backup is performed before removing and if there are Craydent Proxy routes, they will be removed as well).
 * start - Performs a nohup node on the main NodeJS file
 * stop - Kills the process of the project
 * sync - Sync performs an rsync on the configured source to destination (typically used when your node application is a web application with a NodeJS backend)